 We recognise the importance of information sharing between practitioners and local agencies.
-We are proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging or when a child is already known to the local authority children's social care.
+We are proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's social care.

-Our safeguarding records include:
+Our safequarding records include:

-- a clear and comprehensive summary of the concern - details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome

-We have due regard to the relevant data protection principles, understanding that the Data Protection Act 2018 and the GDPR place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure.
-At the Trust, we understand that the Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purpose of keeping children safe.
+- a clear and comprehensive summary of the concern - details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome the Data Protection Act 2018 and the GDPR place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure.
+At Pictor Academy, we understand that the Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.